begoon/z80exer/README.md

 and as binaries with [yaze-ag][] (by Andreas Gerlich).

-`zexdoc` only tests officially documented flag effects, whereas `zexall` tests all flags changes, compared against test on real hardware.
+`zexdoc` only tests officially documented flag effects, whereas `zexall` tests all flags changes, compared against tests on real hardware.

 * `yaze` / The original as supplied with YAZE.
 Author: Frank Cringle
 * `cpm` / ZEXALL and ZEXDOC source modified to assemble cleanly with ZMAC and